-‘Entirely internal matter,’ says India after closed-door UNSC meeting on Jammu and Kashmir
+‘Entirely internal matter,’ says India after China raises Kashmir in United Nations Security Council

 Syed Akbaruddin said India was committed to gradually removing all restrictions in the region.